 Elliptics was initially created in 2007 as part of POHMELFS v1.
 POHMELFS is the abbreviation of the Parallel Optimized Host Message Exchange Layered File System, which is a cache-compatible distributed file system developed by Russian Linux-hacker Evgeny Polyakov.
 It could be viewed as a protocol to share files between file systems on computers via LAN.
 In 2009 Elliptics seperated from POHMELFS and became a consistent distributed storage system later.
 As of 2014, the Elliptics was used in Yandex Map, Disk, Music, Photos and some infrastructure.

-The API is designed to support C, C++ and Python.
-For current version Elliptics document, only the link to [Python API](http://doc.reverbrain.com/elliptics:api-python) works correctly.
+For current version Elliptics document, only the link to Python API works correctly.
 The links to C API and C++ API documents are broken.
-We can retrieve the archived version from [archive.org](archive.org).
+We can retrieve the archived version from archive.org.
 The version archive.org provided is on date May 11, 2016.
-Here is the link to [C API](https://web.archive.org/web/20160511155843/http://doc.reverbrain.com:80/elliptics:api-c) and [C++ API](https://web.archive.org/web/20160511155848/http://doc.reverbrain.com:80/elliptics:api-cc).
-Python APIs are designed to config Elliptics client, including Logger, Config, Node, Session, etc. C++ APIs are designed to configure the client side Elliptics as well, but with less APIs than Python API library.
-Node is the main controlling structure of Elliptics.
-C APIs could be used to config both Client and Server, with the functionalities of creation, configuration, server-side processing, cache and backend.
-For the client side, everything is built on the asynchronous API model, while we can do both synchronous and asynchronous calls in server side.
+Here is the link to C API and C++ API.

 Elliptics supports basic lock operation on the key-value pair.
 It uses such key ID to grant the lock, which makes the operation in Elliptics is atomic in the single group.
 However, there are no locks between the groups for synchronous.

 For the implementation of the logging, it's using the blackhole logging library for writing logs.
 The blackhole library is an attribute-based logger with maximum performance optimization.
 Elliptics uses blackhole library and can output to File/Syslog/Socket.

 As a NoSQL, key-value database, it does not implement join operation in system level.

 And Elliptics uses eventual consistency model to maintain data replicas, which means the data in a group may not maintain the same at any time, but they will eventually be synced with others sometimes in the future.

 The index structure that exposed to the client is named secondary indexes.
 Its implementation using STL